northstowekarate/northstowekarate.github.io/kyu-syllabus/index.md

 ---
 # JSKE Kyu Grading Syllabus

+Karate students progress through a series of coloured belts, known as kyu grades, by demonstrating their skills in grading exams.
+Each grade has specific requirements for basic techniques, kata (forms), and kumite (sparring).

+Gradings are held regularly throughout the year.
+Instructors provide support and guidance to help students prepare for each grading.

 ## 10th Kyu (White with Orange)
 ### KIHON - In place basics
 1. CHŪDAN CHOKU-ZUKI - mid level straight punch